PedroNagatomo/PedroNagatomo/README.md

 <h2 align="left">Hi 👋!
-My name is Pedro Massao and I'm a Front-end Developer, from Brasil.</h2>
+My name is Pedro Massao and I'm a Back-end Developer, from Brasil.</h2>

 ###